xiangrongzeng/multi_re/README.md

 ```

 To valid or test the models, change the value of parameter **-a** to *valid* or *test*.

 The code will make a folder with the name contains most of parameter values.
 The model in different epochs will be stored in this folder.
 For example, the above settings will lead to a folder *nyt-ONE-NLL-5-0.001-100-FixedUnSorted-gru-1000-1000*.
-Therefore, we can try many different settings without inference each other.
+In this way, we can try many different settings without inference each other.

 The parameter **-n** means the name of experiment.
-We create a folder with its value, all settings with the same experiment name will be placed in the same folder.
-Therefore, you can do exploratory experiments in **-n tmp** and run your best settings in **-n mybest**, for example.
+We create a folder with this name.
+All settings with the same experiment name will be placed in the same folder.
+Therefore, you can do exploratory experiments in **-n tmp** and run your best settings in **-n mybest**.

 In a word, the directory will be looks like this:
 ```
 --exp_name